websanco/liferay-learn/docs/commerce/latest/en/developer-guide/order-management/implementing-a-custom-order-rule.md

     :dedent: 1
 ```

 To complete the JSP Contributor, you must implement the `render()` method.
 It retrieves the `COREntry` using the `_corEntryLocalService` and the `corEntryId`.
-Then, it creates a new display context of type `X9K1MinimumQuantityDisplayContext` using the retrieved `corEntry`.
-This context is then set to the `httpServletRequest`.
-The `servletContext` references the `Bundle-Symbolic-Name` from the `bnd.bnd` file.
+Then, it creates a new display context of type `X9K1MinimumQuantityDisplayContext` using the retrieved corEntry.
+This context is set to the `httpServletRequest`.
+The `servletContext` references the *Bundle-Symbolic-Name* from the `bnd.bnd` file.
 The `JSPRenderer` renders a JSP file with the `renderJSP()` method.
-It accepts the relative path of the JSP, `servletContext`, `httpServletRequest`, and `httpServletResponse` as arguments.
+It accepts the relative path of the JSP, servletContext, httpServletRequest, and httpServletResponse as arguments.

 ### Add a JSP to render the configuration of the Order Rule